beameio/beame-insta-ssl/README.md

 When using Beame.io, the private key never leaves your computer/server.
 Beame cannot look into your traffic.
 While, theoretically, Beame.io could issue a wildcard `*.beameio.net` certificate and terminate your traffic (which we don't do), this is preventable by checking certificate fingerprints.

+## Get started in three quick steps!

+Step 1: Register by email https://ypxf72akb6onjvrq.ohkv8odznwh5jpwm.v1.p.beameio.net/insta-ssl

+Step 2: Run	`npm install -g beame-insta-ssl`

+Step 3: Run the command in your email registration confirmation. beame-insta-ssl will obtain your very own beame hostname, and issue a valid public certificate for it.

+The certificate will be ready in moments and you can start using your tunnel right away.

 ## ... but there is already Ngrok!?

 From Ngrok documentation: